student on campus with laptop sitting on wall bench

 A mathematical knot is like a twisted-up length of rope with the ends tied together.
 In this experiential learning course, students will study open questions about mathematical knots and work on never before solved problems that could lead to coauthoring original research papers.

-PLAS 391A Hands-on Marker-assisted Selection in a Breeding Program (1 credit)
+PLAS 486/AGRO 886 Hands-on Marker-assisted Selection in a Breeding Program (1 credit)

 Students interested in pursuing a career in the seed industry or work as part of a breeding operation will learn the skills necessary to plan, coordinate and execute marker-assisted selection projects for faster and enhanced product development.
 An extension to PLAS 216, this course will focus on the practical aspects of using molecular tools, techniques, and analysis.